JavaScript Source Maps

 -H "Authorization: Bearer <user_token>"

-Returns all uploaded source maps for the project (without the map data itself).
-This endpoint requires a user token with edit permissions.
+Returns all uploaded source maps for the project.
+Requires a user token with edit permissions.

 Delete a source map